jlcatx512/ml-image-classification/README.md

 ## What are you wearing?
 <img width=75% src="static/images/fashion-mnist_long.png">

 Our team project is to create a [machine learning image classification model](https://www.analyticsvidhya.com/blog/2019/01/build-image-classification-model-10-minutes/) inspired by the [Fashion mnist dataset](https://www.tensorflow.org/tutorials/keras/classification).

-Instead of hot dogs, we're planning to train our model on articles of clothing e.g. t-shirt, sweater, pants, sneakers, etc.
+We're planning to train our model on articles of clothing e.g. t-shirt, sweater, pants, sneakers, etc.

 ## Description of data source ##